 After that, he had lived in Arnstadt, which became the new home of his family after the destruction of their Hanover residence during the war.
 All his post-war life he had been afflicted by poverty and state repression.
 Very probably his death resulted from chronic malnutrition.

 The job of a notary provided Kammeier with an excellent basis for the critical research of old documents, which he became fascinated with in 1923.
-By 1926 he had completed his 292-page manuscript entitled “The Universal Falsification of History”, where he subjects historical documents serving as the basis for the mediaeval history of Germany to rigorous criticism.
+By 1926 he had completed his 292-page manuscript entitled “The Universal Falsification of History”, where he subjects historical documents serving as the basis for the medieval history of Germany to rigorous criticism.
 However, it had taken him many years to find a publisher for this critique.

 He sent a brief summary of the key points related to the manuscript to the Prussian Academy of Sciences with a request to be given the opportunity of making a public speech in front of the historians.
 This request was rejected under a formal pretext that private persons weren’t allowed to address the Academy, with no substantial argumentation given.
 The mere fact that Kammeier had not held an office in an academic institution sufficed for the rejection of a well-reasoned critique.

 Kammeier’s manuscript got published only as late as 1935.
-This was followed by a brochure, where the criticisms of historical sources were taken further, encompassing the entire mediaeval period in Europe, and seven more brochures on the same subject.
+This was followed by a brochure, where the criticisms of historical sources were taken further, encompassing the entire medieval period in Europe, and seven more brochures on the same subject.
 This work [g9] has long ago become a bibliographic rarity.

 It was published again in a small number of copies as part of the book [g10] that also includes the following works of Wilhelm Kammeier dating from 1936-1939: “Enigmas of Global History – an Answer to my Critics”, “The Mystery of Mediaeval Rome”, “Dogmatic Christianity and the Falsification of History”, and “The Foundation of the Roman Ecumenical Church”.

-Finally, Kammeier’s manuscript on the “sources” of the early Christianity and their falsification, previously unpublished and presumed lost, came out as a book [g11].
+Finally, Kammeier’s manuscript on the “sources” of early Christianity and their falsification, previously unpublished and presumed lost, came out as a book [g11].

 Official science had only been reacting to Kammeier’s works during the first few years that followed the release of his first book – critically, of course.
 One of his critics, a certain Professor Heimpel, accused Kammeier of having no positive conception of history.